-Brondesbury Parks’ properties have become increasingly popular over the last couple of years as families look to move into the wide tree lined streets, fabulous gardens and plenty of lateral living space - ideal for the 21st family living.
+Brondesbury Park properties have become increasingly popular over the past few years, as families look to move into the wide tree-lined streets, fabulous generous sized gardens and plenty of lateral living space - ideal for the 21st Century family living.

 The houses all date from the turn of the last Century to be more prominent 1920s-1930s style architecture.
 The area was originally built on the site of an old Manor House today known as the exclusive “Manor House Drive” and was built as a leafy retreat for the emerging middle classes with the elevated position overlooking the London Skyline.
-The area has the largest assortment of properties ranging from impressive double fronted family houses to equally sort after flat conversions.
+The area has the largest assortment of properties ranging from impressive double fronted family houses to equally sought after flat conversions.

 The area is sought after with plenty of local walking infrastructure including Nuffield Gym, South Hampstead Cricket Club, South Hampstead Tennis Club, Sainsbury’s and Costa and for local dog walking Tiverton Green.